dimitrilw/spin-ragnarok/README.md

 I'm just goofing around here, making chaos.
 And just like "Thor: Ragnarok" may have reinvented the look-n-feel of the MCU, I believe that Spin may herald changes to the experience of building & deploying WASM cloud functions.

+In addition, I hope that my playtime with this repo will help ascend my Spin-skills, much like Thor's journey in the movie.

 Let Ragnarok begin!

 ![Spin Ragnarok](static/spin-ragnarok.png)